All Episodes

 Caller, anything else?

-Yeah, my second question was, I was wondering how it is that these small monkeys and Neanderthals We're a very fragile animal, and Neanderthal had a bone structure that's twice as thick as ours.
+Yeah, my second question was, I was wondering how it is that these small monkeys and Neanderthals have such a greater physical capability strength-wise than humans do.

 So that bone structure anchored a muscle structure that was dynamically much heavier than ours.

-And we're a very frail creature.
+So it's just basic physics, you know, and we're a very frail creature.

-I think that's why the whole theory that we may be an aquatic ape, one that evolved near water or near the ocean, and that's one of the reasons why we lost our hair.
+I think that's why the whole theory that we may be an aquatic ape, one that evolved near water or near the ocean, and that's one of the reasons why we lost our hair, you know, we wouldn't have needed that much strength in the early water days.

 So, you know, that's just another theory, but we're a very fragile ape.

-Uh, John is your first name, and where are you calling from?
+John, is your first name, and where are you calling from?

-And this is, uh, from Minnesota.
+And this is from Minnesota.

 Minnesota, okay.

-And, uh, 15 years ago, I'd seen a strange animal chase my cat off the tree.
+And 15 years ago, I seen a strange animal chase my cat up the tree, and it was just this black, hideous thing.

 Uh-huh.